-No. Their fee amounts stays the same at $20.
+Yes.
+Their semester fee is now $25 and the mid-semester fee is $13.
 In addition, there are no increases in the parking meters.

 Students should report the stolen or lost parking permit to Police Services.
 Unfortunately, the student must purchase another parking permit if he/she wants to continue parking at a college lot.